mdtwiz/Microsoft-Deployment-Toolkit/README.md

 MDT operates in Lite Touch Installation (LTI) mode for guided deployments and can be combined with Microsoft Configuration Manager for Zero Touch Installation (ZTI) workflows.
 This makes it suitable for labs, enterprise rollouts, refresh scenarios, and bare-metal provisioning.
 Its logging, monitoring, and modular step design help troubleshoot deployments and validate changes quickly.

-In expert hands, MDT excels as a lean engineering toolkit: prototype task sequences quickly, execute predictable imaging pipelines, and tightly manage deployment artifacts—all with minimal fuss.
+In skilled hands, MDT is an efficient engineering toolkit: rapidly prototype workflows, execute reliable imaging pipelines, and streamline deployment—all with minimal overhead.